nextstrain/auspice/README.md

 ## Auspice

+*Definition: Observation by an augur, ie a prophetic sign.*

 *Auspice* is the web app that gives an interactive display of inferences produced by *augur* pipeline.

 ## License and copyright